 I have always felt the modified Mustangs (i.e. the 750 hp Super Snake Cobra Mustang I drove 2 years ago) were too squirrely in the rear end for all the torque offered and just too edgy for normal driving.
 The newest suspension should solidify Mustang’s place in the handling categories of the inevitable comparisons between Ford, Chevy, and Chrysler muscle-pony cars.

 Although prices are not available for a while, the new suspension and new interior with upgraded materials and added electronics will probably increase the price of the affordable Mustang.
 My hope is that a base model V6 will still be offered close to the current $22K.

-Stopping power has been increased on all four corners with standard 12-mm solid disc, single-piston floating aluminum calipers in the rear and the Performance Package with 25 mm vented rear discs.
+Stopping power has been increased on all four corners with the standard 12-mm solid disc, single-piston floating aluminum calipers in the rear and the Performance Package with 25 mm vented rear discs.
 The front gets 30-mm vented discs with twin-piston 43-mm floating aluminum calipers.
-The Performance Package also adds Brembo (15.0 in.) x 34-mm vented discs and six-piston 36-mm fixed aluminum calipers up front.
+The Performance Package also adds Brembo (15.0 in.) x 34-mm vented discs and six-piston 36-mm fixed aluminum calipers upfront.

 All are controlled by a four-sensor, four-channel anti-lock braking system and Ford’s AdvanceTrac electronic stability control.
 Hopefully, this traction control will be adjustable to keep the twenty-year-old out of the ditch and keep the enthusiast on the edge.
 There is a toggle switch panel for customizing the driving mode from “snow” all the way up to “track” that will help on both ends of the spectrum.
 The driver can toggle settings on the steering, throttle, and suspension independently to customize their driving experience or just start the car, choose a road condition, and go!